ajhicks0816/hw2responsiveportfolio/README.md

 My goal is to provide a portfolio that is visually appealing.
 That allows the reader to learn a bit more about me and also allows the viewer to see my work, my strengths, weaknesses and to understand my goals moving forward.

 ## Description
-Provided is a 3 page website including a navbar that includes an "About Me" page,
+Provided is a 4 page website that includes a "Home/About Me" page, "Contact" page, "Portfolio" page and deployed "Links" page.

 ## Challenges and Successes
+My biggest challenge is to make my portfolio look the way I envision it.
+Choosing the perfect background that is subtle, easy on the eyes and not a distraction.
+I had success with condensing my portfolio and continuing to implement things that I have learned over the course of the class.

 ## Motivation
-The deadline of the project.
+To show a complete portfolio that showcases my work and who I am.

 ---
 ### Links